hallettj/hallettj.github.com/source/_posts/2014-11-21-flow-is-the-javascript-type-checker-i-have-been-waiting-for.markdown

 Without that check, the type checker would not allow accessing properties that do not exist on both `Node` and `EmptyTree`.

-Some points to note in this example:
+There are some details in this example that I want to call out:

 - The `class` syntax is from ECMAScript 6 -
-  but it is extended by Flow to support type annotations for properties.
+  but it is extended in Flow to support type annotations for properties.
 - `Tree` is a type alias.
 It has no runtime representation.
+  None is needed, since `Node` and `EmptyTree` have no shared behavior.
-And unlike a superclass, it is _sealed_, meaning that it is not possible to add more subtypes to `Tree` elsewhere in the codebase.
+  And unlike a superclass, `Tree` is _sealed_, meaning that it is not possible to add more subtypes to `Tree` elsewhere in the codebase.
 - Flow supports parameterized types
   (a.k.a. generics, a.k.a. parametric polymorphism).
 - You can specify the exact type of function values (in this case, the type of `predicate`).
 - `find` might return a value from a tree, or it might return `undefined`.
   So the return type is `T | void` (where `void` is the type of `undefined`).
+  Writing `?T` would also work.

 I have not been sold on prior JavaScript type checkers.
 They did not seem to "get" JavaScript.